 ICA Sweden’s revenue

-- Fees to finance the joint organisation (“ICA Subscription”)
+- Fees from ICA retailers to finance the joint organisation (also known as ICA Subscription)

-- Profit sharing based on results (for larger stores, mainly Maxi ICA Stormarknad)
+- Profit sharing based on results, for larger stores – mainly Maxi ICA Stormarknad

 Factors influencing ICA Sweden’s results